 In addition to having access to more customers, companies can sell their products more cheaply.
 Cheaper labor also means more affordable manufacturing costs, enabling companies to save money in production.

-Globalization helps companies find new markets for their products and services by expanding their reach beyond national borders.
+Globalization helps companies find new product and service markets by expanding their reach beyond national borders.
 Companies can expand their business worldwide with less risk involved than selling locally.